KarelKubat/fswatch/README.md

    files, ones that start with `#` or `~` or `.`.
 If you want `fswatch` to also monitor such files, add a `-a`.

+*  `-f`: Using this flag you can add separate files to the watchlist.
+Not just just directories can be watched, you can limit to singular files.

 *  `-K`: Without this flag, `fswatch` will stop when it has no more files to watch.
 If the watched directory might become empty, but `fswatch` should patiently wait for new files, add `-K`.